Fighting Three Against One – Advantages

 “Be like water my friend.”
 This quote by Bruce Lee has become famous around the world.
 But not as famous is the concept of becoming like a tree.
 This concept is summed up in one word, rooting.
 But what does Wing Chun rooting in martial arts do with your effectiveness?
 Everything!

-The Importance of Wing Chun Rooting
+The Power of Wing Chun Rooting: Why Strong Foundations Matter

 “A tree without roots is just a piece of wood”